AdobeDocs/dynamic-media-classic.en/help/using/sharpening-image.md

 **Sharpen and image presets**

 You could incorporate all three sharpening effects to achieve your final result.
 However, this method is not recommended.
 Adobe Dynamic Media Classic recommends you save your sharpening effects as part of an Image Preset.
 Image Presets let you package the most often used image modifiers to create a dynamically resized image in a small text string.
 An Image Preset contains values for the file format (usually JPEG for the web), pixel count, and image sharpening.
-Instead of appending the URL with each image modifier that you must use to create a specific type of image size, create a named Image Preset, such as “thumbnail".
+Instead of appending the URL with each image modifier that you must use to create a specific type of image size, create a named Image Preset, such as "thumbnail".
 Then, configure the thumbnail Image Preset with the appropriate size, file format, and sharpening options.
 Call the image using the Image Preset name.
 Image Presets shorten the length of the overall URL.
 These two URLs produce the same 350x350 JPEG image with sharpening:

 * `https://sample.scene7.com/is/image/S7train/Backpack_A?wid=350&hei=350&fmt=jpeg&qlt=85,0&resMode=sharp2&op_usm=0.9,1.0,8,0`
 * `https://sample.scene7.com/is/image/S7train/Backpack_A?$!_s7product$`

 Image Presets can be changed and updated at any time.
 You see the results of a change to an Image Preset after you publish and after the cache for the URL clears.

 If you use one preset for every image in a size category, any Company Administrator can update the definition of that Image Preset, republish, and affect every image using that format, without changing any web code.
 As a best practice, use one Image Preset per unique size on your site.
 To add an image preset, on the Global Navigation bar, go to **[!UICONTROL Setup]** > **[!UICONTROL Application Settings]** > **[!UICONTROL Image Presets]**.
-Then, select **[!UICONTROL Add]** or select **[!UICONTROL Edit]** to change an existing preset.
+Then select **[!UICONTROL Add]** or select **[!UICONTROL Edit]** to change an existing preset.
 The only required field is the name of the preset itself.
 However, it is best to include some level of sharpening in every preset.

 **JPG Quality**